tinytag/tinytag/README.md

 - **BREAKING:** Remove 'ignore_errors' parameter for TinyTag.get()
 - **BREAKING:** Remove function to use custom audio file samples in tests
 - **BREAKING:** Remove support for Python 2
-- Support multiple fields with the same name (separated with a null character)
 - Provide access to custom metadata fields through the 'extra' dict
 - Provide access to all available images
 - Add more standard 'extra' fields